ioBroker/ioBroker.rest-api/README.md

 Example for browser could be found here: [demoNodeClient.js](examples/demoBrowserClient.html)

+## Web extension
+This adapter can run as web-extension.
+In this case the path is available under http://iipaddress:8082/swagger

 ## Notice
 - `POST` is always for creating a resource ( does not matter if it was duplicated )
 - `PUT` is for checking if resource exists then update, else create new resource